Why Visit Turkey – 21 Reasons We Love Türkiye

 With one foot in Europe and the other in Asia, you can visit both continents in one day by crossing the modern Bosphorus Bridge in the heart of Istanbul.
 Make sure to wander further on both sides, as each has its distinct feel and something interesting to explore.

-Apart from that, Istanbul is home to the magnificent Hagia Sophia and the Blue Mosque, which are some of the country’s most important and beautiful mosques.
+Apart from that, Istanbul is home to the magnificent Hagia Sophia and the Blue Mosque, two of the country’s most essential and beautiful mosques.

 Without a visit to those, your trip to Turkey would not be complete.

 It is also where the Grand Bazaar and the Topkapi Palace – where the Ottoman sultans lived for hundreds of years.
-Beyond that, there are plenty of neighborhoods in Istanbul that need to be explored.
-Make sure to visit Taksim Square and take a ride in the famous red trams that run along Istiklal Street, and do not skip the colour-punched Balat.
+Beyond that, there are plenty of neighborhoods in Istanbul to explore.
+Make sure to visit Taksim Square, take a ride on the famous red trams along Istiklal Street, and do not skip the colour-punched Balat.

 Brands We Use And Trust